What is trachoma?

 Trachoma is directly linked to poverty, and communities without access to clean water or effective sanitation are the most vulnerable to it.
 The disease has a devastating impact on livelihoods, as it limits access to education and prevents individuals from being able to work or care for themselves or their families.

-People affected by trachoma192 million people live in areas endemic for trachoma 56 million people received antibiotics for trachoma in 2015 3.2 million people require surgery for trichiasis
+People affected by trachoma165 million people live in areas endemic for trachoma in 2017 83.5 million people received antibiotics for trachoma in 2017 43 countries are endemic for trachoma in 2017

 WHO NTD roadmap targets for trachoma